Sagnac/streamsave/README.md

 These features are mostly meant to be used with live streams.

-Contrary to general use where you'd typically want a larger cache (clipping streams, writing out everything loaded in memory once etc.), if you're going to be automating any cache writing you probably want a smaller cache size in order to reduce mpv's memory footprint.
+Contrary to general use where you'd typically want a larger cache (clipping streams, saving a full video, writing out everything loaded in memory, etc.), if you're going to be automating any cache writing you probably want a smaller cache size in order to reduce mpv's memory footprint.

 This becomes especially important for long streams, which when coupled with constantly writing out the cache to file could slow things down quite a bit and possibly lead to problems.
 Under automatic saving mode the stream will continuously write to disk immediately so it's not necessary to use a large cache size.